Mitochondrial disorders are also known as or subsume Respiratory chain defects. -ed.

 Mitochondrial myopathies were described in the early 1960s, when systematic ultrastructural and histochemical studies revealed excessive proliferation of normal- or abnormal-looking mitochondria in muscle of patients with weakness or exercise intolerance (Shy and Gonatas 1964; Shy et al 1966).
 Because, with the modified Gomori trichrome stain, the areas of mitochondrial accumulation appeared crimson, the abnormal fibers were dubbed “ragged-red fibers” (Engel and Cunningham 1963) and came to be considered the pathological hallmark of mitochondrial disease.
 However, it soon became apparent that in many patients with ragged-red fibers, the myopathy is associated with symptoms and signs of brain involvement, and the term “mitochondrial encephalomyopathies” was introduced.
 It also became clear that lack of ragged-red fibers in the biopsy does not exclude a mitochondrial etiology, as exemplified by Leigh syndrome, an encephalopathy of infancy or childhood invariably due to mitochondrial dysfunction but rarely accompanied by ragged-red fibers.

 A unique feature of the respiratory chain is its dual genetic control: mitochondrial DNA (mtDNA) encodes 13 of the approximately 80 proteins that compose the respiratory chain, and nuclear DNA (nDNA) encodes all the others.
-Notably, complex II, coenzyme Q10, and cytochrome c are exclusively encoded by nDNA.
-In contrast, complexes I, III, IV, and V contain some subunits encoded by mtDNA: 7 for complex I (ND1, ND2, ND3, ND4, ND4L, ND5, and ND6), 1 for complex III (cytochrome b), 3 for complex IV (COX I, COX II, and COX III), and 2 for complex V (ATPase 6 and ATPase 8) (DiMauro and Schon 2003; DiMauro et al 2013).
+Notably, complex II, coenzyme Q, and cytochrome c are exclusively encoded by nDNA.
+In contrast, complexes I, III, IV, and V contain some subunits encoded by mtDNA: 7 for complex I (ND1, ND2, ND3, ND4, ND4L, ND5, and ND6), 1 for complex III (cytochrome b), 3 for complex IV (COX I, COX II, and COX III), and 2 for complex V (ATPase 6 and ATPase 8) (DiMauro and Schon 2003).

 Heteroplasmy and threshold effect.
 Each cell contains hundreds or thousands of mtDNA copies, which, at cell division, distribute randomly among daughter cells.
 In normal tissues, all mtDNA molecules are identical (homoplasmy).
-Deleterious mutations of mtDNA usually (but not always) affect only some but not all mtDNAs.
-The clinical expression of a pathogenic mtDNA mutation is largely determined by the relative proportion of normal and mutant genomes in different tissues.
+Deleterious mutations of mtDNA usually (but not always) affect some but not all mtDNAs and the clinical expression of a pathogenic mtDNA mutation is largely determined by the relative proportion of normal and mutant genomes in different tissues.
 A minimum critical number of mutant mtDNAs is required to cause mitochondrial dysfunction in a particular organ or tissue and mitochondrial disease in an individual (threshold effect).

 Mitotic segregation.
 At cell division, the proportion of mutant mtDNAs in daughter cells may shift, and the phenotype may change accordingly.
 This phenomenon, called “mitotic segregation,” explains how the clinical phenotype may change in certain patients with mtDNA-related disorders, as they grow older.